 Sneaky Creatures

-My recent Colonoscopy follow-up appointment with my gastroenterologist (GI) revealed interesting information: I had some sneaky creatures inhabiting my stomach called H.pylori.
+My recent Colonoscopy follow-up appointment with my gastroenterologist (GI) revealed exciting information: I had some sneaky creatures inhabiting my stomach called H.pylori.

 Sneaky Creatures

-Before my actual Colonoscopy, the bowel preparation was worse that the actual procedure.
-In fact, I don’t remember the process.
-Anyone remember Propofol?
+Before my actual Colonoscopy, the bowel preparation was worse than the exact procedure.
+I don’t remember the process.
+Does anyone remember Propofol?
 I can see why Michael Jackson used that drug to get to sleep.
 You quickly nap and wake up at a moment’s notice.

 Wearing: Kate Spade Spotlight V-Neck A-line Dress,